Weltool W4 PRO

 Introduction:

 Weltool kind of started the whole craze around LEP flashlights back in 2018 with the Weltool W3.
-It was one of the greatest steps forward in the world of flashlights when it comes to beam distance and beam intensity.
+It was one of the greatest steps forward in the world of flashlights regarding beam distance and beam intensity.

 But that review will come later.